Google Chrome Device Trust node

 -

-The Google Chrome Device Trust node uses the challenge response to retrieve Chrome Device Trust Signals, storing them in transient state.
+The Google Chrome Device Trust node uses the challenge response to retrieve Chrome Device Trust signals, storing them in transient state.

 -